 - Add in little details like faux candied cranberries.

-Customize the wreath to fit your style, but I love the color the faux candied cranberries and oranges provided.
+Customize the wreath to fit your style, but I love the colors the faux candied cranberries and oranges provided.

-- After the wreath is complete, finish by adding candle holders and candles.
+- After the wreath is complete, finish by adding candle holders and candles to the center of the wreath.

-It really is a fairly simple project that you can customize to fit your style.
-I found all my supplies at our local Hobby Lobby, but any craft store should have the greenery and faux fruit.
+It really is a fairly simple decoration that you can customize to fit your style.
+I found all my supplies at our local Hobby Lobby, but you should be able to purchase greenery and faux fruit at any craft store.
+If you’re not into crafts, try finding a pretty premade Christmas wreath instead!

-For full coverage, you can first cover the styrofoam wreath with moss like I did for this Thanksgiving centerpiece.
+For full coverage, you can first cover the styrofoam wreath with moss as I did for this Thanksgiving centerpiece.

 The Advent wreath is traditionally a circular garland of evergreen branches representing eternity.
-On that wreath, four or five candles are typically arranged, and during the season of Advent one candle on the wreath is lit each Sunday.
+On that wreath, four or five candles are typically arranged, and during the season of Advent one candle on the wreath is lit each Sunday, and the fifth candle (the Christ candle) is lit on Christmas Eve.
 Each candle represents an aspect of the spiritual preparation for the coming of Jesus.

 Growing up, our church had an advent wreath, but our current church does not.
-I wanted to share this tradition with my kids, so I created our own.
+I wanted to share this tradition of celebrating the birth of Christ with my kids, so I created our own.

 If you want to know more about the advent wreath and the tradition of lighting the candles, you can read more here.